 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.
+You can talk about your prognosis and treatment options with your doctor, but they can't predict the exact course of the disease.
+They can give you an idea about the general outlook for people with the same type and stage of cancer.

-To work out your prognosis, your doctor will consider test results, the type of prostate cancer, the stage, grade and risk category, how well you respond to treatment, and factors such as your age, fitness and medical history.
+To work out the stage, your doctor will consider your test results, the type of prostate cancer, the stage, grade and risk of progression, how well you respond to treatment, and your age, fitness and medical history.

-Prostate cancer often grows slowly, and even the more aggressive cases of prostate cancer tend to grow more slowly than other types of cancer.
-Some low-risk prostate cancers grow so slowly that they never cause any symptoms or spread, others don't grow at all.

-Compared with other cancers, prostate cancer has one of the highest five-year survival rates if diagnosed early.
+Prostate cancer often grows slowly - even aggressive cases of prostate cancer tend to grow more slowly than other types of cancer.
+Some low-risk prostate cancers grow so slowly that they never cause any symptoms or spread; others don't grow at all.
+Compared with other cancers, prostate cancer has one of the highest survival rates if diagnosed early.